Maps of manifolds of the same dimension with prescribed Thom-Boardman singularities: Preliminaries

 First we recall main definitions.

 Let $X_1,X_2,Y$ be manifolds of arbitrary dimensions.
-The maps $f_1:X_1\to Y$ and $f_2:X_2\to Y$ are called {\it transversal}, if for every $x_1\in X_1$ and $x_2\in X_2$, such that $f_1(x_1)=f_2(x_2)=y$, we have $\Im(df_1(x_1))+\Im(df_2(x_2))=T_yY$.
+The maps $f_1:X_1\to Y$ and $f_2:X_2\to Y$ are called {\it transversal} if for every $x_1\in X_1$ and $x_2\in X_2$ such that $f_1(x_1)=f_2(x_2)=y$, we have $\Im(df_1(x_1))+\Im(df_2(x_2))=T_yY$.
 Similarly, submanifolds of $Y$ are {\it transversal} if their imbedding maps are transversal.

-Note that by the implicit function theorem the intersection of transversal submanifolds is smooth.
-A collection of immersions $f_i:X_i\to Y,$ $i=1,2,\ldots$, is said to be {\it in general position}, if every $f_i(X_i)$ is transversal to the intersection of any collection of $f_j(X_j),\ j\ne i$.
+Note that by the implicit function theorem the intersection of transversal submanifolds is a smooth submanifold.
+Let $E\to X$ be a vector bundle over a manifold.
+A collection of sections $\{f_i:X\to E\}$ is said to be {\it in general position}, if every $f_i$ is transversal to the intersection of any collection of $f_j(X),\ j\ne i$.

-A {\it stratified submanifold} of a manifold $X$ is a locally finite disjoint union of submanifolds (called {\it strata}) such that the following two properties are satisfied.
-The {\it dimension property:} the closure of every stratum is a union of this stratum and certain strata of strictly smaller dimension.
-The {\it regularity property:} for every strata $C,C'$ if a sequence $x_i\in C$ converges to a point $y\in C'$ and $\lim (T_{x_i}C)=T\subset T_yX$, then $T\supset T_yC'$.
-(The properties of stratified submanifolds are discussed e.\,g.\ in~ \cite[Part\,I,~\S1]{goresky-macpherson}.)
+A {\it stratified subset} of a manifold $X$ is a locally finite disjoint union of submanifolds (called {\it strata}) such that the following three conditions are satisfied.
+The first condition is called {\it the frontier condition}, we denote it by (fr).
+Conditions (a) and (b) are called Whitney regularity conditions, they were introduced in \cite{whitney-local-properties}. \begin{itemize} \item[(fr)] The closure of every stratum is a union of this stratum and certain strata of strictly smaller dimension.